About Writing Podcast Work Contact

 Power Law Generator

-An engine built to map exponential network growth into a readable linear trend.
-Automatically calculates fair value baselines and statistical deviations across assets — separating the market's noise from its actual trajectory.
+Converts exponential network growth into a readable linear trend.
+Calculates fair-value baselines and statistical deviations — separating trajectory from noise.

 Theoretical Architecture